-With a fixed-rate loan, your payment never changes for the life of the mortgage.
-The portion of the payment that goes for principal (the loan amount) increases, but the amount you pay in interest will decrease in the same amount.
-The property tax and homeowners insurance will go up over time, but in general, payment amounts on fixed rate loans don't increase much.
+With a fixed-rate loan, your monthly payment stays the same for the life of the mortgage.
+The longer you pay, the more of your payment goes toward principal.
+The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but in general, payment amounts on fixed rate loans don't increase much.

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-People select fixed-rate loans when interest rates are low and they want to lock in at this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
-Call Yamini Patel at (832) 730-2000 to discuss your situation with one of our professionals.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+People choose these types of loans because interest rates are low and they wish to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Yamini Patel at (832) 730-2000 to learn more.

-Most Adjustable Rate Mortgages feature this cap, which means they can't go up over a specified amount in a given period.
+Most ARMs are capped, which means they can't go up over a specific amount in a given period.
 Some ARMs can't increase more than 2% per year, regardless of the underlying interest rate.
-Sometimes an ARM features a "payment cap" which guarantees your payment won't go above a certain amount in a given year.
-The majority of ARMs also cap your rate over the life of the loan.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that your payment can increase in a given period.
+Most ARMs also cap your rate over the duration of the loan.

-ARMs most often have their lowest, most attractive rates toward the beginning of the loan.
-They usually provide that rate from a month to ten years.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is set for three or five years.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-These loans are often best for people who anticipate moving in three or five years.
-These types of adjustable rate loans are best for people who plan to sell their house or refinance before the initial lock expires.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (832) 730-2000.
 It's our job to answer these questions and many others, so we're happy to help!